Just asking someone how they are really feeling could save a life.

 If you have used our leaflet and it helped you to help someone, we'd really love it if you could tell us by emailing email@example.com

 The NHS Every Mind Matters | One You (www.nhs.uk) website is full of advice on how having good mental health helps us relax more, achieve more and enjoy our lives more.
 They have expert advice and practical tips to help you look after your mental health and wellbeing.

 For those who want to learn more about common problems there are more in-depth modules on stress, sleeplessness, anxiety and low mood.
 There is also information on Trauma, OCD, panic and social anxiety.
-Each module contains information on what can cause changes in people’s mental health, possible signs to look out for, advice on things you can do and importantly, explain what’s OK and when people should seek further support, including links to IAPT.
+Each module contains information on what can cause changes in people’s mental health, possible signs to look out for and advice on things you can do.
+Importantly, it also explain what’s OK and when people should seek further support, including links to IAPT.
 Advice is also available for those who want to support others who are struggling with their mental health.

 Children's mental health | Every Mind Matters | One You (www.nhs.uk) There are times when we all feel the strain.
 As parents and carers, there are ways we can support children and young people to give them the best chance to stay mentally healthy.